National Basketball Association: Ticket prices and viewership demographics

 In 2022, an average ticket cost $77.75.
 Depending on the market and stage of the season—preseason, regular season, postseason—a ticket can range from $10 to $100,000.
 (Note: During the 2019 NBA Finals between the Toronto Raptors and Golden State Warriors, two courtside tickets were sold for $69,287.21 each at Oracle Arena.)

-In 2020, ticket prices for the NBA All Star Game became more expensive than ever before, averaging around $2,600, and even more on the secondary market.

 Viewership demographics

 According to Nielsen's survey, in 2013 the NBA had the youngest audience, with 45 percent of its viewers under 35.
 As of 2022, the league remains the least likely to be watched by women, who make up only 30% of the viewership.
 As of 2014, 45 percent of its viewers were black, while 40 percent of viewers were white, making it the only top North American sport that does not have a white majority audience.

 As of 2017, the NBA's popularity further declined among white Americans, who during the 2016–17 season, made up only 34% of the viewership.
 At the same time, the black viewership increased to 47 percent, while Hispanic (of any race) stood at 11% and Asian viewership stood at 8%.
 According to the same poll, the NBA was favored more strongly by Democrats than Republicans.

 Outside the U.S., the NBA's biggest international market is in China, where an estimated 800 million viewers watched the 2017–18 season.
 NBA China is worth approximately $4 billion.